-CRIME PREVENTION and CAMUS SAFETY AND SECURITY AWARENESS PROGRAMS

-A key element of campus crime prevention is student, faculty, and staff member awareness and participation to actively help ensure the campus remains safe for all.
+CRIME PREVENTION and CAMUS SAFETY AND SECURITY AWARENESS PROGRAMS and participation to actively help ensure the campus remains safe for all.
 Throughout their tenure with Daytona College, students are informed about safety and security procedures and practices while on campus.
 During orientation students are told where they can find information on crimes on campus and in those neighborhoods surrounding the campus.
 Other resources include various safety tips students can employ to prevent becoming a victim of crime.
 They are encouraged to look out for themselves and one another.
 Student and employees have access to information on crime prevention and victim resources through the Campus Director, the Director of Education, the Compliance / Regulatory Affairs Director, and the Campus Title IX Coordinator.
 Students are employees are provided a copy of this document and have access to other materials located on campus.
 Materials provide information about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services, as well as options and available assistance for changing academic.
 Living, transportation, and working situations, if requested and reasonably available, regardless of whether a report is filed with local law enforcement.